-- The Postgraduate Diploma is obtained with distinction if a weighted average of 75% is obtained. - If any modules have been failed, or any exemptions/recognitions have been granted the Postgraduate Diploma cannot be obtained with distinction.
+- The Postgraduate Diploma is obtained with distinction if a weighted average of at least 75% (not rounded to the next integer) for the mentioned modules are obtained within a maximum of 1 year. - If any modules have been failed, or any exemptions/recognitions have been granted the Postgraduate Diploma cannot be obtained with distinction.